Sacramento, CA (SAC)

-To combat deferred maintenance and prepare the historic station building for its next generation of service, the city broke ground on Phase II of the project in September, 2014.
-Expected to take two years, work includes rehabilitation of the facade and masonry; installation of new mechanical, plumbing, electrical and communications systems; addition of bicycle facilities and new signage; relocation of ticketing and baggage facilities for improved operations; and conservation of the mural and interior finishes.
-Funding for Phase II will come through a $15 million Transportation Investment Generating Economic Recovery (TIGER) grant matched with an equal amount of local funding obtained through the Measure A sales tax.
-Phase III timing is dependent upon future funding.
+To combat deferred maintenance and prepare the historic station building for its next generation of service, the city broke ground on Phase II of the project in September 2014.
+Lasting two years, it included rehabilitation of the facade and masonry; installation of new mechanical, plumbing, electrical and communications systems; addition of bicycle facilities and new signage; relocation of ticketing and baggage facilities for improved operations; and conservation of the mural and interior finishes.
+Funding for the $36.5 million Phase II came from a $15 million Transportation Investment Generating Economic Recovery (TIGER) grant matched with local funding obtained through the Measure A sales tax.

 In either 1806 or 1808 the Spanish explorer Gabriel Moraga discovered and named the Sacramento Valley and the Sacramento River for the Sacrament of the Eucharist.
 The history of the city of Sacramento began in 1839 when Johann Augustus Sutter settled at the confluence of the American and Sacramento Rivers, founding Sutter’s Fort and taking advantage of a 48,000-acre grant of land by the Mexican government and Governor Alvarado.
 That grant would change American history forever, since Mexico had just given away a literal goldmine.